 Every examination administration will be monitored by at least one qualified proctor at designated testing locations.
+Qualified proctors have been vetted by the ACBN and watched a training video.

 Proctors at each test site will:

 - Sign a confidentiality and conflict of interest agreement - Manage candidate sign-in and verify candidate identity - Administer pre-approved ADA accommodations as directed by ACBN Staff - Address any candidate or other site problems as needed - Maintain the confidentiality of the DACBN exam before, during, and after administration and ensure that all test materials are returned to ACBN - Report any exam-related incidents or security concerns directly and promptly to ACBN Staff